fudexiang/TestTool/README.md

-# AutoManual_PC_Control
+# TestTool
-For repeating manual operation, like inputting keyboard, mouse action, capturing screen info and so on.
+For testing purpose.